-Retaining this regulation as-is will not have a significant negative impact on small businesses.
-There is a continued need for this regulation to stay in effect in order to protect livestock and public health.
-If the regulation is not maintained, then the risk of disease could have a negative impact on small businesses and producers who rely on livestock for the viability of their farms and businesses.
-This regulation is important for the livestock industry and is consistent with federal laws and regulations regarding interstate movement of animals.
+Retaining the current regulation will not have a significant negative impact on small businesses.
+There is a continued need for this regulation to stay in effect in order to protect poultry and public health.
+If the regulation is not maintained, then the risk of disease could have a negative impact on small businesses and producers who rely on poultry for the viability of their farms and businesses.
+This regulation is important for the poultry industry and is consistent with federal laws and regulations regarding interstate movement of animals.
 The agency has not received any complaints from the public regarding this regulation.
-The regulation is not unnecessarily complicated.
-Since the last time this regulation was evaluated, there have not been significant changes in technology, economic conditions, or other factors necessitating that this regulation be amended.
+The regulation is not unnecessarily complicated and does not overlap, duplicate, or conflict with federal or state law or regulation.
+Since the last time this regulation was evaluated, there have not been significant changes in technology, economic conditions, or other factors that would necessitate amending the regulation.